 Our love for Halwa is not new.
 We’ve shared our Besan Halwa recipe on the blog earlier.
 And like other halwas, this one is also as multicultural as they come.
-Gajar or Jazar in Arabic is known to have been be first cultivated in central Asia some 1100 years ago according to the World Carrot Museum (Yes, such a place exists!).
-A lot of Indian cook books mention Gajar halwa to have it’s origins in the Punjab region during the Mughal era.
+Gajar or Jazar in Arabic is known to have been first cultivated in central Asia some 1100 years ago according to the World Carrot Museum (Yes, such a place exists!).
+A lot of Indian cookbooks mention Gajar halwa to have its origins in the Punjab region during the Mughal era.
 It’s popularity is not restricted to India as it is savoured in Pakistan and Bangladesh as well.

 Gajrela is a simple and easy to make dessert- all you need in terms of technology is a food processor.

-In the olden days, women would shred carrots by hand using a shredder but things, thankfully, are simpler now.
+In the olden days, women would shred carrots by hand using a shredder but thankfully things are simpler now.
 Besides the time taken in manual shredding, the preparation time for the Gajrela is about 2 hours approximately.